Clásico Cruceño

 The Clasico Cruceño is a classic match between Oriente Petrolero and Blooming, both from the city of Santa Cruz de la Sierra, Bolivia.
-Today it is one of the most heavily contested classics of Bolivian football, with the derby attracting some of the greatest attendances in Bolivian football.
+By today, it is one of the most heavily contested classics of Bolivian football, with the derby attracting some of the greatest attendances in Bolivian football.
 It has a history of violence amongst both hooligans and ordinary supporters.